DISCLOSURE: This post may contain affiliate links, meaning when you click the links and make a purchase, I may receive a commission.

 Protecting yourself from the elements when you’re fishing is extremely important, and with the potential risk of too much exposure to the sun being so high (skin cancer), then you have more than just sunburn to worry about.

-Facemasks designed for fishing are lightweight, they are comfortable to wear and come in a wide range of different designs.
+Facemasks designed for fishing are lightweight, are comfortable to wear, and come in a wide range of different designs.